Lobbyist Tim Meenan

 HB143 by Representative Donalds advanced through its third and final committee stops in week 5 and then passed off of the House floor this week.
 The bill would allow a securities dealer to place a 15-day delay on suspicious transactions, clarifies that nothing in the subsection prevents the dealer from terminating a hold after contact with the specified adult and requires a dealer to notify the Office, on a quarterly basis, of every delay and related outcome.
 In addition, the bill would have allowed a dealer, investment adviser, or an associated person to place a temporary hold on a transaction regarding the account of a specified adult (65 or older, or meets requirements) or an account for which a specified adult is a beneficiary, or beneficial owner if the dealer, investment adviser, or associated person believes in good faith that exploitation of the specified adult has occurred.

 SB1466 by Senator Gibson passed its second of three committee stops Senate Banking and Insurance this week but did not make what could be the final Senate Rules agenda.
+The fate of these bills is uncertain.

 2. SECONDARY LIFE NOTICE SB714/HB301